ROM (Range of Motion) — amplitude of movement

 - Time-Consuming: One repetition takes longer.

-- "Pump" Effect: Performing exercises with partial ROM at the end of a workout can lead to a strong "pump" and metabolic stress, which can also contribute to hypertrophy.
+- "Pump" Effect: Performing exercises with partial ROM at the end of a workout can lead to a strong "pump" effect and metabolic stress, which can also contribute to hypertrophy.

-Optimizing ROM for Maximum Results
+How to Optimize ROM for Maximum Results?

-As Mike Israetel often emphasizes, the key is the intent of the repetition.
-If the goal is hypertrophy, then quality execution with full ROM is essential.
+As Mike Israetel often emphasizes, the key is the *intent* of the repetition.
+If the goal is hypertrophy, then quality execution with full ROM is necessary.
 If you apply partial ROM, it should be part of a strategic plan, not just a way to lift more weight at the expense of technique.

 See more in the fitness guides of Sport Zona Academy.

-📚 Scientific Sources
+Scientific Sources

 - Effects of Range of Motion on Muscle Development During Strength Training: A Systematic Review and Meta-Analysis, 2020